-Nikki Lam is a visual artist-curator based in Narrm (Melbourne, Australia)
+Nikki Lam is an artist-curator based in Narrm (Melbourne, Australia).

-Working primarily with moving images, her work explores memory through the contemplation on time, space and impermanence.
-Born and raised in Hong Kong (1988), Nikki’s practice deals with the complexity of migratory expressions.
-Her current research focuses on the artistic agency during cultural, social and political transitions, within the context of screen cultures.
-She is interested in negotiating and speculating truths through translation, fragmentation and re-generation.
+Working primarily with moving image and text, her work explores memory through the contemplation on time, space and impermanence.
+Born in Hong Kong, Nikki’s practice deals with the complexity of migration, diaspora and subjective/collective histories, often through poetry, translation, fragmentation, destruction and re-generation.

-Nikki is currently co-director of Hyphenated Projects and Hyphenated Biennial, and curator-at-large at The Substation.
 Nikki is the former Artistic Director (2014-2017) at Channels video art festival, visual arts editor at Peril Magazine.
-She has also worked in programming and production roles at Australian Centre for Moving Image (ACMI), Next Wave Festival, Footscray Community Arts Centre, Foundation for Art and Creative Technology (UK) and Seventh Gallery.
+She has also worked in programming and production roles at Australian Centre for Moving Image (ACMI), Next Wave, Footscray Community Arts, Foundation for Art and Creative Technology (UK).
+She has also been on the boards of NETS Victoria, Seventh Gallery and Composite.

 Nikki has a Bachelor of Visual Arts in Photomedia (2009, Monash University) and Executive Master of Arts (2014, University of Melbourne).
 She is currently undertaking a PhD (Art) at RMIT University.

-︎Working in Birraranga / Narrm: I would like to acknowledge that I live and work on the unceded lands of the Kulin Nation.
-I would like to offer my respect to the Wurundjeri and Boon Wurrung peoples, their elders past and present.
+I would like to acknowledge that I live and work on the unceded lands of the Kulin Nation.
+I would like to offer my gratitude and respect to the Wurundjeri and Boon Wurrung peoples, their elders past and present.
 Sovereignty was never ceded on this land and colonialisation is ongoing.
+No settler artists can create without the rich cultures that preceded us which continues to live and flourish on this land.

 原本是,永遠都是原住民的土地。